 Students will perceive and analyze artistic work and process.
 They will interpret intent and meaning and apply criteria to evaluate artistic work and process.

 Students will synthesize and relate knowledge from personal and collaborative experiences to make and receive art.
 They will relate artistic ideas and works with societal, cultural, and historical context to deepen understanding.

 The Utah Theatre Association holds an annual conference providing secondary education students and teachers opportunities to expand their knowledge of theater, connect with theater peers and professionals, and celebrate creation of educational theater.

 Utah Advisory Council of Theatre Teachers strengthens educators across the state of Utah through professional networking and development, training, and communication.
 UACTT provides regular professional development opportunities and a yearly conference focusing on workshops, professional training, and collaboration.
 UACTT Outstanding Theatre Educators of the Year awards are presented to novice, master, and sterling theater educators, nominated by their peers.

 The Educational Theatre Association

-The Educational Theatre Association’s Professional Development Intensives (PDIs) programs consist of one or two day interactive, hands-on opportunities for theatre educators to develop their arsenal of professional skills on a specific topic.
-Topics range from directing a musical to curriculum development to stage lighting.
+The Educational Theatre Association’s Professional Development Intensives (PDIs) programs consist of one or two day interactive, hands-on opportunities for theater educators to develop their arsenal of professional skills on a specific topic.
+Topics range from directing a musical, to curriculum development, to stage lighting.

-EdTA’s PDI seminars also allows attendees to advance a graduate degree or earn credit required for continuing education.
+EdTA’s PDI seminars also allow attendees to advance a graduate degree or earn credit required for continuing education.